Polarization properties of synchrotron sources from simulations of relativistic magnetohydrodynamic turbulence: Conclusions

-Synthetic synchrotron maps of total intensity, Stokes parameters and PD are very different for the various runs and for the two analyzed cases of $\bm{B}_0$ along the line of sight ($\Pi =0$ in the absence of fluctuations) or in the plane of the sky (allowing for the maximum PD if $\bm{B}_0$ dominates).
-When $\eta\gg 1$ fluctuations are predominant and the two cases show very similar properties, with incoherent patterns in the map of the total intensity, nearly Gaussian shapes for Stokes parameters, a well reproduced Rice function for the PD probability distribution, peaking at $\Pi \simeq 15\%$, and the expected 2D reduced spectrum $\propto k^{-8/3}$ for the polarized intensity \citep{Lazarian2012}.
-As far as the mean PD is concerned, in the case of $\bm{B}_0$ contained in the plane of the sky (for instance as expected at the center of the torus in PWNe), a novel and very simple analytical estimate depending on $\delta B/B_0$ alone is provided, together with a (slight) correction to take into account the anisotropic behaviour of magnetic fluctuations ($\delta B_\perp > \delta B_\parallel$).
+Synthetic synchrotron maps of total intensity, Stokes parameters, and PD are very different for the various runs and for the two analyzed cases of $\bm{B}_0$ along the LOS ($\Pi =0$ in the absence of fluctuations) or in the plane of the sky (allowing for the maximum PD if $\bm{B}_0$ dominates).
+When $\eta\gg 1$ fluctuations are predominant and the two cases show very similar properties, with incoherent patterns in the map of the total intensity, nearly Gaussian shapes for Stokes parameters, a well-reproduced Rice function for the PD probability distribution, peaking at $\Pi \simeq 15\%$, and the expected 2D reduced spectrum of $\propto k^{-8/3}$ for the polarized intensity \citep{Lazarian2012}.
+As far as the mean PD is concerned, in the case of $\bm{B}_0$ contained in the plane of the sky (for instance as expected at the center of the torus in PWNe), a novel and very simple analytical estimate depending on $\delta B/B_0$ alone is provided, together with a (slight) correction to take into account the anisotropic behavior of magnetic fluctuations ($\delta B_\perp > \delta B_\parallel$).
 The proposed function, containing a single free parameter (depending on the spectral index and on the degree of anisotropy), agrees perfectly with the results of all our 12 runs of decaying relativistic turbulence, basically covering all possible values of the PD observed.
-The success of the fit of the analytical PD to that obtained from our simulations confirms that non-Gaussianity and intermittency in the PDFs occur only at small scales, basically not affecting the global synchrotron emission properties.
+The success of the fit of the analytical curve to data obtained from our simulations confirms that non-Gaussianity and intermittency in the PDFs occur only at small scales, basically not affecting the global synchrotron emission properties.